WojtylaCZ/devtask2/README.md

 2. I decided to use the **Libpostal** library to parse the address string.
 I guess you will say that I skipped the expected & the hardest part, on the other hand I'm curious what you think about this straightforward approach.
 I do not like re-inventing wheel, I like to spend time on building solutions.
-There is an existing public [docker image](https://github.com/riordan/docker-jupyter-libpostal) with the python bindings **pypostal** installed.
+I also created public image [docker image](https://github.com/wojtylacz/pypostal-docker) with the python bindings **pypostal** installed.
-It contains un-necessary Jupyter scipy-notebook and it is big ~ 6GB in image size.
-Indeed, not really convenient.
-That would be a first improvement to make it smaller and by creating an own docker image with just pypostal (non-trivial installation, C library based).

 ## Development